RexanWONG/sitting-posture-buddy/README.md

 ## Why Build?
 In this day and age, we spend a lot of time sitting in front of computers.
 While we are focused and in our zone, we tend to forgot about our sitting posture and end up sitting like a cooked spaghetti noodle.

 Having a bad sitting posture can lead to back pain.
-P

-ersonally, I spend a lot of time coding in front of my computer, and often I end up with a bad posture and nothing to remind me to sit back straight since my eyes were glued to the screen.
+Personally, I spend a lot of time coding in front of my computer, and often I end up with a bad posture and nothing to remind me to sit back straight since my eyes were glued to the screen.

 One day, I was browsing through the CreateML docs on the Apple website, and my back started to hurt.  \n\nThat's when I got the idea : I'll build an app that tracks my sitting posture in real time and alerts me briefly when it detects that my sitting posture is bad.